EndPointCorp/end-point-blog/2011/10/05/viewing-schema-changes-over-time-with.html.md

   --dbname=prod,qa,dev --dbuser=alice,bob,charlie
 ```

 The above command will connect to three databases, as three different users, and compare their schemas (i.e. structures).
-Note that we don't need to specify a warning or critical value: we consider this an 'OK' Nagios check if the schemas match, otherwise it is 'CRITICAL'.
+Note that we don’t need to specify a warning or critical value: we consider this an ‘OK’ Nagios check if the schemas match, otherwise it is ‘CRITICAL’.
 Each database gets assigned a number for ease of reporting, and the output looks like this:

 ```nohighlight
 POSTGRES_SAME_SCHEMA CRITICAL: (databases:prod,qa,dev)